search

 What If a Plugin Isn’t Compatible?

-If a plugin you’re using doesn’t support HPOS yet, WooCommerce will block the feature until the plugin is updated.
-You’ll see a message about incompatible extensions in the settings screen.
+If a plugin you’re using doesn’t support HPOS yet, WooCommerce will grey out the HPOS option until the plugin is updated.
+You’ll see a warning about incompatible extensions in the settings screen, with a direct link to view and manage those plugins.
 You can also visit:

 https://yourdomain.com/wp-admin/plugins.php?plugin_status=incompatible_with_feature&feature_id=custom_order_tables